swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 It's well-established that many enums need to grow new cases in new versions of a library.
 For example, in last year's release of iOS 10, Foundation's [DateComponentsFormatter.UnitsStyle][] gained a `brief` case and UIKit's [UIKeyboardType][] gained an `asciiCapableNumberPad` case.
 Large error enums also often grow new cases to go with new operations supported by the library.
 This all implies that library authors *must* have a way to add new cases to enums.

 At the same time, we really like that you can exhaustively switch over enums.
 This feature helps prevent bugs and makes it possible to enforce [definitive initialization][DI] without having `default` cases in every `switch`.
 So we don't want to get rid of enums where every case is known, either.
-This calls for a new annotation that can distinguish between enums where every case can be known statically and enums that might grow new cases in the future.
+This calls for a new annotation that can distinguish between enums where every case can be known statically and enums that might grow new cases in the future, which will be applied to enums defined in Swift as well as those imported from C and Objective-C.

 To see how this distinction will play out in practice, I investigated the public headers of Foundation in the macOS SDK.
 Out of all 60 or so `NS_ENUM`s in Foundation, only 6 of them are clearly intended to be switched exhaustively: